Asymptotics of $\ell_2$ Regularized Network Embeddings: Framework and assumptions of analysis

+\begin{remark} Here we use the canonical choice of uniform latent variables for the graphon as guaranteed by the Aldous-Hoover theorem for vertex exchangeable graphs \parencite{aldous_representations_1981}; in principle, our results can extend to graphons on higher dimensional latent spaces by the same style of arguments \parencite[see e.g][]{davison_asymptotics_2021}.
+We highlight that our assumptions are somewhat restrictive with regards to the boundedness and and sparsity conditions; while it is common to allow $\rho_n \gg \log(n)/n$ \parencite[e.g][]{wolfe_nonparametric_2013,oono_graph_2021} - in which case the degree structure is regular, not necessarily realistic of real world networks - it is also common to work in the regime where $\rho_n = \Theta(\log(n)/n)$ or smaller \parencite[e.g][]{borgs_revealing_2018,xu_rates_2018}.
+We highlight that in general graphons, regardless of the sparsity factor, tend to not give rise to graphs with power-law or heavy-tailed type degree structures, which is frequent with real world networks \parencite{broido_scale-free_2019,zhou_power-law_2020}. \end{remark}

-It is known that for most subsampling schemes used practically, the sampling probability of vertices and edges depend only on local features of the graph.
-Following \textcite{davison_asymptotics_2021}, we formalize this by making the following assumption.
+For subsampling schemes used in practice (such as random walk and uniform edge samplers), the sampling probability of vertices and edges depends only on local features of the graph.
+Following \parencite{davison_asymptotics_2021}, we can formalize this as follows: